direktiv/direktiv.github.io/docs/examples/md-translation.md

 ```

 ## Full Example
-Joining every part above we end up with the follow workflow which takes the input as.
-For a reference to what you can translate check out this [page](https://cloud.google.com/translate/docs/languages)
+Joining every part above we end up with the following workflow which takes the input as below.

 ```json
 {
  "langs": ["es", "de"]
 }
 ```

+For a reference to what you can translate check out this [page](https://cloud.google.com/translate/docs/languages)

 ```yaml
 id: translate-md